Full question:

 Answer:

-(ii) all of the decedent's surviving descendants are also descendants of the surviving spouse and there is no other descendant of the surviving spouse who survives the decedent;
+- If all of her descendants are also descendants of her surviving spouse and there are no other descendants, the spouse receives the entire estate.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.